999ilyas/whatsapp-spam/README.md

 # whatsapp-spam messaging
-whatsapp spam  - for send messages to people automatically
+whatsapp spam  - for send messages to people automatically...